Use the interactive zoning maps from Zoning By-law 2015-30 to find the zoning on a property:

 After all of the public input has been received, the Chair closes off the "public participation part" of the process.

 The applicant or staff may be asked to provide additional information if required.

-The Local Planning Appeal Tribunal (LPAT) is an adjudicative tribunal that hears cases in relation to a range of municipal planning, financial and land matters.
+The Ontario Lands Tribunal (OLT) is an adjudicative tribunal that hears cases in relation to a range of municipal planning, financial and land matters.
 These include matters such as official plans, zoning by-laws, subdivision plans, consents, minor variances, development charges, and other issues assigned by numerous Ontario statutes.